AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/Terraform-AZURE-Services-Creation/5-Run-CICD-For-AKS-Cluster.md

 You'll be adding 4 screts into the GitHub repository.
 These four secrets will allow you to connect to Azure from GitHub Actions.

 1. In the code repository, go to Settings --> Secrets
-2. Add in two secrets:
+2. Add in four secrets:

-`AZURE_AD_CLIENT_ID` – Will be the service principal ID from above `AZURE_AD_CLIENT_SECRET` – The secret that was created as part of the Azure Service Principal `AZURE_AD_TENANT_ID` – The Azure AD tenant ID to where the service principal was created `AZURE_SUBSCRIPTION_ID` – Subscription ID of where you want to deploy the Terraform
+- `AZURE_AD_CLIENT_ID` – Will be the service principal ID from above
+- `AZURE_AD_CLIENT_SECRET` – The secret that was created as part of the Azure Service Principal
+- `AZURE_AD_TENANT_ID` – The Azure AD tenant ID to where the service principal was created
+- `AZURE_SUBSCRIPTION_ID` – Subscription ID of where you want to deploy the Terraform

 3. Save the secrets.